Nicolelam8891/valorant-showcase-mod-3-solo-project/README.md

 User stories and acceptance criteria, and personas Worked within time constraints (5 days) to deliver a project for a niche audience, helping them solve a problem unique to them
 Responsive design across mobile, tablets and different desktop sizes

+## Challenges:
+Filter functionality and logic
+Cypress

+## Wins:
+Responsive design
+Utilizing Figma to create the app design
+Adding players to team and delete functionaility